adr1ana/P5-fend-feed-reader-testing/README.md

 - [x] Write a README file detailing all steps required to successfully run the application.

 ### Note:
-This [Jasmine guide](https://jasmine.github.io/2.1/introduction) helped me a lot in writing tests too.
-For this projects we were using `Jasmine-2.1.2`
+This [Jasmine guide](https://jasmine.github.io/2.1/introduction) helped me a lot in writing tests. <br> For this projects we were using `Jasmine-2.1.2`